VOLUNTEER

 If you are interested in volunteering with Crosslight, please check out the various opportunities below, then complete the enquiry form to start your journey.

-Once we receive your form, we will put you in touch with one of our Branch Managers who will invite you for an interview and will answer any questions you may have about our work.
+Once we receive your form, we will get in touch to invite you for an interview and answer any questions you may have about our work.
 We will then ask you to complete a short application form and will take up references.
 You will also need to make a volunteer commitment and attend an induction.

 Other ways to support our work